jcvacaro/ml_notes/nlp.md

     * We add dropout to the classifier with a rate of 0.1.
     * For most tasks, we use a learning rate of 6.25e-5 and a batchsize of 32.
     * Our model finetunes quickly and 3 epochs of training was sufficient for most cases.
-    * We use a linear learning rate decay schedule with warmup over 0.2% of training. λ was set to 0.5
+    * We use a linear learning rate decay schedule with warmup over 0.2% of training. Îť was set to 0.5

 * Natural Language Inference (NLI)
     * The task of natural language inference (NLI), also known as recognizing textual entailment, involves reading a pair of sentences and judging the relationship between them from one of entailment, contradiction or neutral.